-Use the drop-down near to Compare button to ignore owner and ignore whitespace.
+Use the drop-down near to Compare button to ignore owner, whitespace, tablespace and grants.

-- Ignore owner Select to ignores the owner while comparing the objects. - Ignore whitespace Select to ignores the whitespace while comparing the string objects.
-Whitespace includes space, tabs, and CRLF.
+- Ignore Owner Select to ignores the owner while comparing the objects. - Ignore Whitespace Select to ignores the whitespace while comparing the string objects.
+Whitespace includes space, tabs, and CRLF. - Ignore Tablespace Select to ignores the tablespace while comparing the objects. - Ignore Grant/Revoke Select to ignores the grant and revoke command while comparing the objects.